QuickImageComment/QuickImageComment/README.md

 * All image properties of selected images/videos can be exported to text files (one file per image).
 * Display of image details with graphical and numerical representation of brightness and RGB values.
 * Display recording location in a map using the GPS coordinates; change of coordinates by selecting a position on the map.
+* Slideshow with configurable subtitles, composed of Exif, IPTC and XMP properties

 Further processing of the images (e.g., adjusting the contrast and brightness) is not the purpose of this program.